 If your student genuinely has a gift, there is always a chance they will win the scholarship.
 Even if the probability of success is low, nothing is set in stone, and your student will never know until they try.
 If winning a Talent Merit Scholarship makes a school financially doable, encourage your student to put themselves out there and go for the opportunity.

 In terms of how much money a Talent Merit Scholarship can contribute towards your student’s college education, it depends.
 Factors like the school, department, competitiveness, and prestige of the scholarship all play into how much it could be worth.
 A school that values the arts will likely offer more money for a visual arts scholarship than a school that ignores the arts.
-With that said, Talent Merit Scholarships can range from only a few hundred dollars to a full-tuition deal.
+With that said, these kinds of special talent scholarships can range from only a few hundred dollars to a full-tuition deal.

 Scholarship Tools in Talent Merit Scholarships

 While applying for Talent Merit Scholarships is a task in itself, finding the scholarships themselves can also be challenging.
 Often, colleges hide such scholarships behind outdated university website pages.
-On top of preparing your student to make an award-winning application, finding the scholarships themselves adds another layer of stress.
+On top of preparing your student to make an award-winning application, finding special talent scholarships themselves adds another layer of stress.

 However, using a college-based scholarship tool such as MyCAP can significantly simplify the process.
 With MyCAP, you have access to every Talent Merit Scholarship offered in amounts of $2,000 or more.
 Instead of scrolling through dozens of pages of useless information for every school your student is considering, plug in your student’s talent/states of interest and view the scholarships they are eligible for.
 You may find great Talent Merit Scholarships at schools your student has never even considered.

 With a tool like MyCAP, you can free up the time to assist your student in the application process while also ending up with a more comprehensive dataset than you could have created by hand.
 You will also have access to every other merit-based scholarship to increase your likelihood of finding a financial fit.
-Many schools allow Talent Merit Scholarships to be added on top of Academic Merit Scholarships.
+Many schools allow Talent Merit Scholarships to be stacked with Academic Merit Scholarships.
 This could result in less money out of your pocket to cover college costs!